General Joseph Léopold Sigisbert Hugo

 Pronunciation:

-The father of famed author Victor Hugo, Joseph-Léopold-Sigisbert Hugo was an officer in the French army who spent much of his career with Joseph Bonaparte.
-Hugo was the son of a carpenter but chose to join the military as his career path.
-In September of 1788 he joined the army in the regiment of Beauvoisis and by 1792 he was serving in the staff of the Army of the Rhine.
+The father of famed author Victor Hugo, Joseph Léopold Sigisbert Hugo was an officer in the French army who spent much of his Napoleonic career with Joseph Bonaparte.
+Hugo was the son of a carpenter but he chose to join the military as his career path.
+In September of 1788 he joined the army in the regiment of Beauvoisis and then four years later in December of 1792 he began serving in the staff of the Army of the Rhine.
 In January of 1793 Hugo fought in the Palatinate where he was wounded in the neck by a ball and afterwards he returned to Strasbourg to recover.
-After recovering, that May he joined the 8th Battalion of Bas-Rhin and then went to serve in the Vendée.
-While there he was wounded in the right foot at Vihiers and also fought at Montaigu before fighting at Coudray against the Chouans where he personally killed the leader La Perdrix.
+After recovering, that May he joined the 8th Battalion of Bas-Rhin and then he went to serve in the Vendée.
+While there he was wounded in the right foot at Vihiers and he also fought at Montaigu.
+Lastly Hugo fought at Coudray against the Chouans where he personally killed the leader La Perdrix.

-In 1796 Hugo joined the 20th Demi-Brigade at Grenelle and was later assigned to report to the 1st Council of War of the 17th military division.
+In 1796 Hugo joined the 20th Demi-Brigade at Grenelle and he was later assigned to report to the 1st council of war of the 17th military division.
 In 1799 he was with the staff of the 4th military division and then in April of 1800 he rejoined the staff of the Army of the Rhine.
-Now back with the Army of the Rhine, Hugo was assigned to the reserve and fought at Thiengen, Engen, and Messkirch in May.
-That June he was promoted to chef de bataillon on the field of battle, and then in September he was placed as commander of Lunéville.
+Hugo was assigned to the reserve and he fought at Thiengen, Engen, and Messkirch in May.
+That June he was promoted to chef de bataillon on the battlefield, and then in September he was placed as commander of Lunéville.
 Hugo finished off the year fighting at the Battle of Hohenlinden in December.

-During the peaceful years, Hugo served as commander at Cleves and later in the 20th Ligne.
+In June of 1801 Hugo was named commander of Clèves and in August of 1802 he joined the 20th of the Line.
 During this time his son Victor was born and he also refused to sign a document against General Moreau.
 In 1805 he traveled to Corsica, Elba, and Genoa before joining the Army of Italy, distinguishing himself there and fighting at Caldiero .

 Hugo's next post came in 1808 when he was sent to Gaeta to become deputy commander of the Royal Corsican Regiment.
-He then returned to Naples where he became an aide-de-camp to King Joseph Bonaparte and was rewarded as a Commander of the Order of Two Sicilies.
-When Joseph became King of Spain, Major Hugo followed him to Madrid where he organized the Royal Foreign Regiment.
-Hugo was put to work and he seized Avila and then was made governor of that area and inspector general of Spanish troops.
-Joseph rewarded him by making him a Commander of the Royal Order of Spain and a count.
+He then returned to Naples where he became an aide-de-camp to King Joseph Bonaparte and he was named a Commander of the Order of Two Sicilies.
+When Joseph became King of Spain, Hugo followed him to Madrid where he organized the Royal Foreign Regiment.
+In January of 1809 he seized Avila and then in August he was promoted to maréchal de camp and made governor of the province of Avila.
+Joseph also rewarded Hugo by making him a Commander of the Royal Order of Spain and a count.

-With Napoleon's return from Elba in 1815, General Hugo was again named commander of Thionville.
-He once again refused to surrender the city and finally left the city in November without having surrendered the keys to the city to the Allies.
+With Napoleon's return from Elba in 1815 for the Hundred Days, General Hugo was again named commander of Thionville.
+He once again refused to surrender the city and finally left the city in November without having surrendered the keys to the city to the Coalition.
+He retired in 1824.

 Bibliography